Updated: Jul 25

 The vast number of automobile and motor vehicle incidents in Los Angeles can be attributed to various factors.
 None, however, is as large as the sheer number of motorists who use the thousands of miles of roads and highways.
 According to the California Department of Transportation, Los Angeles has over 20,771 miles of total roadways, 527 miles of interstate, and 382 miles of standard highway.
 In addition, Los Angeles County has over 5.8 million registered cars and well over 7.5 million overall motor vehicles.
 Only 5 States across the US have more registered vehicles than Los Angeles County, and that number is growing as 600,000 cars are sold each year in the region.
 Daily, motorists in Los Angeles County travel more than 92 million miles.

-When and where would a car accident in California likely occur?
+When and where would a car accident most likely occur in California?

 The majority of automobile accidents happen within a 25-mile radius of the driver's house.
 In places where you feel safe, you are more likely to let your guard down or make risky decisions.